 Purpose

-The UASG Communications Working Group’s purpose is to collaborate with other UASG working groups to develop a communication strategy for the UASG and undertake its execution, including the following aspects:
+The UASG Communications Working Group’s purpose is to collaborate with other UASG working groups and ICANN org to develop a communication strategy for the UASG and undertake its execution, including the following aspects:

-Developing the communication strategy for the UASG and oversee its execution, in collaboration with other working groups.
+To Develop a communication strategy for the UASG and to oversee its execution, in collaboration with other working groups.

-Identifying target audiences.
+To identify key target audiences.

-Developing messaging and ensuring consistency across all material and outreach channels.
+To develop messaging and to ensure consistency across all materials and outreach/communication channels.

-Reviewing, recommending, tracking, communicating outreach engagements and preparing associated material.
+To review, recommend,and to track, communicating outreach engagements and to prepare associated materials.

+To evaluate the efficacy of its communications and outreach efforts

 Outcomes

-The communications working group aims to develop the following, in consultation and collaboration with the other working groups.
-The communications working group will also prioritize the scope of this work.
-Outputs to include:
+The communications working group aims to develop and undertake the following, in consultation and collaboration with the other UASG working groups and with the support of ICANN org.
+The UA Communications Working Group aims to prioritize the scope of the following work:

+Development of a Communcations Plan(Comms Plan) which includesdeveloping messaging and outreach effots

+Development of syndicated messaging strategy for various stakeholders identified under the UASG Action Plan, including the following:

+Technology Developers

+Email tools and services providers

+Public sector and government

+Outreach activites to be based on the communications plan (Comms Plan), including the following:

-Articles and information published in various media outlets
+Articles and Information published in various media outlets

 Blogs, announcements, case studies etc.